hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 But most importantly, **VitalsIQ democratizes data access.**

 It removes the bottleneck between our data and the people who need it most.
-It transforms IQVIA from a data provider into a **real-time insights partner**.
 And it enables healthcare professionals to make faster, more informed decisions based on the comprehensive data they already trust us to maintain.

 ---